It was the Fall of 2007......

 The designer steroids of today give that puffy look and get you jacked without heavy lifting.
 Unlike the simplicity of the 70s when bodybuilders DID lift heavy and took dbol (dianabol).
 Back then, even with drugs, you had to EARN it.

 This athlete was arrogant and delusional at the same time so it struck a chord with me.
 He was telling me how he was going to enter MMA and it kind of broke my heart.
 He was 5'5" and looked like he wouldn't be able to move like an athlete one bit.
 There's a difference in being "gym strong" vs performance ready.

 I LOOKED big and strong but when it was time to compete for sports, I was NOT strong.
-I would fatigue early in wrestling matches and it confused me back then.
-This would then effect me psychologically / confidence and if you're a Coach, you understand how the mind drives the body.
+I would fatigue early in wrestling matches and it frustrated and confused me back then.
+This would then effect me psychologically and emotionally.
+My confidence would crash and burn.
+If you're a Coach, you understand how the mind drives the body.

 I still remember reading way too many articles telling me to "squeeze the muscle" and "feel the muscle".
 I didn't read ANY articles on getting Strong, Tough, Explosive.
 Those damn early 90s magazines.

 I could have used some Bill Starr training from The Strongest Shall Survive.
 Powerlifting USA was nowhere to be found.
 Imagine if I came across some Westside Barbell work back then.
 It would have been a game changer for me, as it is for the athletes I train today.